ronitwilson/system-design/system_design_8.md

 * White pages -> overview business name
 * Yello pages -> more info contains info about service
 * Green pages -> contains technical details

+## Service Composition BPEL - Business Process Execution Language (BPEL)
+Composing services involves invoking services in a certain order and handling exceptions that may arise.
+* Basic services often have low-level, basic functionality.
+* This functionality can be combined into higher level functionality with Business Process Execution Language (BPEL)
+    * Lower-level details of inter-service communication are dealt with by protocols such as SOAP and WSDL
+### Cordination
+Coordination is when a process coordinates the activities of two or more services.